realworldocaml/book/book/gadts/README.md

 val print_result : (int, string) result -> unit = <fun>
 ```

-But if the `Error` case contains an uninhabitable, well, that case
+But if the `Error` case contains an uninhabitable type, well, that
-becomes impossible, and OCaml will tell you as much.
+case can never be instantiated, and OCaml will tell you as much.

 ```ocaml env=main
 # let print_result (x : (int, Nothing.t) Result.t) =